 Nonetheless the court's encouragement to the parties to undertake some form of ADR may be robust, and cost sanctions may follow.
-CPR Part 44.3(2) provides that the general rule is that an unsuccessful party will pay the costs of a successful party, but "the court may make a different order" (CPR Part 44.3(2)(b)).
-If a court is to deprive a successful party of some or all of their costs because of a refusal to agree to ADR then "such an order is an exception to the general rule that the costs should follow the event".
+CPR Part 44.3(2) provides that the general rule is that an unsuccessful party will pay the costs of a successful party, but Part 44.3(2)(b) provides that "the court may make a different order".
+If a court is to deprive a successful party of some or all of his costs because of a refusal to agree to ADR then "such an order is an exception to the general rule that the costs should follow the event".
 The key question was whether a party had acted unreasonably in refusing ADR.
-At paragraph 16 of the judgment the question of whether a party had acted unreasonably in refusing ADR included a consideration of:
+At paragraph 16 of the judgment the question of whether a party had acted unreasonably in refusing ADR should included a consideration of: